InnoverseTeam/.github/profile/README.md

 # InnoverseTeam
 - Innoverse is a recreation of Miiverse for Wii U, 3DS Consoles and Desktop, this project is indeed open source.
 - The project was is created by cedkeChat01.
-- This project is part of Retendo Network.

 # Goals
 - That we finish creating a good clone of miiverse and that it is used and known.